University of London: Literature

-During the Second World War, the Senate House, London use by the Ministry of Information inspired two noted English writers: Graham Greene's novel The Ministry of Fear (1943) and its film adaptation Ministry of Fear by Fritz Lang (1944) set in Bloomsbury.
+The use of Senate House by the Ministry of Information during the Second World War inspired books two noted English writers: Graham Greene set his novel The Ministry of Fear (1943) and its film adaptation Ministry of Fear by Fritz Lang (1944) in Bloomsbury.
 George Orwell's wife Eileen worked in Senate House for the Censorship Department of the Ministry of Information, and her experiences inspired the description of the Ministry of Truth in Orwell's 1949 novel Nineteen Eighty-Four.

 Films and others

 A lecturer at the university (SOAS) named William McGovern was one of the real-life inspirations of the film character Indiana Jones.

 Senate House and the constituent colleges of the University of London have been featured in Hollywood and British films.

-In year 1916, Alfred Hitchcock enrolled at the University of London and took evening courses and drawing and design classes, and later in 1920 helped land him a spot designing title cards.
+In 1916, Alfred Hitchcock enrolled at the University of London and took evening courses and drawing and design classes, which later in 1920 helped land him a spot designing title cards.